-Ashelyn provides multifunctional support across all aspects of the Centre, including improving systems and day-to-day operations, managing events, and enhancing communications.
+Ashelyn tells the Centre’s story by enhancing communications, builds its brand, and manages special events that share learnings across sectors.
+She also provides multifunctional support across all aspects of the Centre, including improving systems and day-to-day operations.

 She is passionate about how the intersection of the private and social sectors can unlock meaningful systems change, and she has dedicated much of her education and career towards organizational effectiveness, cross-sector collaboration, and market research in the social sector.
 In a diverse range of roles, she has worked with a number of social ventures in Alberta and the United Nations in Switzerland.

 Ashelyn holds an MBA from the Schulich School of Business with a certificate in Social Sector Management, as well as an Honours Bachelor of Arts from the University of Alberta.